INFO

 Extra processing has some additional options when combining starless and stars images.

-With a default Auto mode AutoIntegrate tries to automatically find stars image based on starless image name.
+With a default Auto mode AutoIntegrate tries to automatically find the stars image based on the starless image name.
 It assumes that your starless image name has a text starless and stars image name has a text stars.
 So a starless image sameprefix_starless_whatever is matched with a stars image sameprefix_stars_doesnotmatterwhatishere.
-You should get an error if matching stars image is not found.
+You should get an error if a matching stars image is not found.

 Reduce stars options can be used to reduce star sizes during combine.
-These options options use PixelMath equations created by Bill Blanshan.
+These options use PixelMath equations created by Bill Blanshan.

 Creating mosaics